TITLE Groundskeeper Apprentice

-3. FIELD PREPARATION- Assists and performs, with supervision, tasks associated with preparation of outdoor sports locations and athletic fields by painting or marking fields, moving bleachers and seating, erecting or moving portable goals and other field equipment; making repairs to sports or athletic fields, tennis courts, track, and manufactured or natural playing surfaces.
+3. FIELD PREPARATION-Assists and performs, with supervision, tasks associated with preparation of outdoor sports locations and athletic fields by painting or marking fields, making repairs to sports or athletic fields, track, and manufactured or natural playing surfaces.

 3.a.
-Uses field preparation equipment properly such as mechanical and manual painters, chalkers, measuring tapes, reel mowers, aerators, topdressers, etc.
+Uses field preparation equipment properly such as mechanical and manual painters, chalking equipment, measuring tapes, aerators, top dressers, etc.

 4.a.
 Contributes to a positive work environment by communicating with courtesy and respect for others.

 4.b.
 Contributes to a safe work environment by using appropriate Personal Protective Equipment and not abusing or mis-using equipment, machinery, or vehicles.

 5. IRRIGATION- Learns how to properly water plants using manual irrigation systems (hose, sprinkler, and manual underground systems).